MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-provide-a-service.md

     > [!NOTE]
     >  Visual Studio can reject a request to provide a service.
 It does so if another VSPackage already provides the service.

 3. Now you can get the service and use its methods.
-We’ll show this in the initializer, but you can get the service anywhere you want to use the service.
+We'll show this in the initializer, but you can get the service anywhere you want to use the service.

     ```c#
     protected override void Initialize()